callenb/callenb.github.io/_posts/2019-07-31-wheres-grandma.md

 ---
 layout: post
 title: "Where's Grandma"
-description: I set about trying to find out what happened to my Grandmother, Eva Lichtenstein, and now I am discovering a Jewish family history full of mystery and intrigue and will hopefully find more about my own Mother and the Jewish Whitechapel life she was born into in 1928.
+description: Before my Mum died in 2004, she often talked to me about her Mother who she had lost contact with and wanted to know what happened to her.
+Me finding my Grandma has lead to me learning about my Jewish heritage.
 date: 2019-07-31T22:46:40+01:00
-next_title: Esther Solomons was my great grandmother
-next_url: /2019/10/15/esther-solomons-was-my-great-grandmother.html
+image: '/images/1928/FH-Photo-Eva-Lichtenstein.jpg'
 ---
-{% include image.html class="right-flow" url="/images/1928/FH-Photo-Eva-Lichtenstein.jpg" dimensions="width='50%'" caption="My Grandmother, Eva Chemerofsky nee Lichtenstein, probably in 1928 when she was 21" %}

 This is a photo of Eva Lichtenstein, who was my maternal Grandmother who I never met.
 She is Jewish.
 I learned my Mum was Jewish from my Dad when I was about 9 years old.
 Mum had always been too scared to mention it to anyone just in case they turned against her.

 She was concerned when I ended up in the German half at school designating it as the foreign language for me to learn, rather than French.